-A recent study published by Optometry and Vision Science has found that uncorrected refractive errors (URE) are the leading cause of visual impairments including low vision and blindness.
+There are a lot of factors that can cause low vision or blindness, from eye diseases to missing nutrients.
+However, uncorrected refractive errors (UREs) are the leading cause of visual impairments including low vision and blindness.

 Normally, these refractive errors are caught early on in childhood.
 When caught, they are easily treatable, most commonly with prescription glasses or contacts.
 However, sometimes things can go wrong.
 Either the error isn’t caught and left uncorrected, or the error can be mistreated, leaving the person’s vision no better off than before.

 This newfound information doesn’t have to be the end of your vision.
-URE are easily treatable; and not only in childhood.
-Adults suffering from a lifetime of URE can also work to improve their conditions.
-The best part is, we have all natural ways that won’t waste your time or break the bank.
+UREs are easily treatable, and not only in childhood.
+Adults suffering from a lifetime of UREs can also work to improve their conditions.
+The best part is, we have all-natural ways to treat these issues that won’t waste your time or break the bank.

 Hyperopia is the exact opposite of myopia.
 Eyes that are farsighted will have trouble focusing on objects close to the eye, while far away objects can be viewed clearly.
 In some extreme cases, hyperopia can cause such blurry vision that, tasks such as sewing and reading become very hard to do.